MIND-NYSPI/xnat-cs-tutorial/tutorial_part1.md

 has two variables, indicated by the placeholders in braces, that would need to be supplied by us, project and wrapperId.

 Another small complexity is that, at least in the current version of XNAT, 1.7.4.1, you'll notice that some of the routes have the note "Does not work properly in Swagger UI."
 All the routes that *do* work through the Swagger UI require a project.
 We'll work around this by supplying a project, even if it shouldn't be strickly necessary.
-It's also possible that if you are using 1.7.4.1, you'll find that a different set of routes work then the ones assumed to work in this tutorial (see [here](https://groups.google.com/forum/#!topic/xnat_discussion/ePwqyr3OmLs) for a discussion of why)
+It's also possible that if you are using 1.7.4.1, you'll find that a different set of routes work then the ones assumed to work in this tutorial (see [here](https://groups.google.com/forum/#!topic/xnat_discussion/ePwqyr3OmLs) for a discussion of why.)

 ### Running Our Hello World Command